 - Shop Sensors

 We get many requests from people to have us build autonomous robots.
 We also get many requests from people that want to do it them selves, which is great!
 One of the quickest things people come to realize, is that it’s not easy!
-If it were easy, everyone would be doing it and you would see a lot more robot roaming around!
+If it were easy, everyone would be doing it and you would see a lot more robots roaming around!
 Even Google, who went on a rampage a while back buying tech robotic companies, is realizing this.
-Check out this Bloomberg article.
 The reality is making a mobile autonomous robot is very difficult.

 The good news, is we know how to do it and we have done it… The focus of this post is about mobile autonomous robotics.
 Making a fixed robotic system autonomous is not difficult at all (ie a robotic arm, or a CNC machine, etc.).
 We have built and programmed many of these.
 It is easy to know where your are when you are anchored to the floor!
 The challenge comes when you start moving around.
 The main thing is you need a lot of sensors.
 If you think you can just slap on a set of wheel encoders and start driving around and know where you are after making a couple turns, you are sadly mistaken.
 This was my first attempt about 25 years ago.
 I thought I had it all figured out.
 I put the encoders on follower wheels so if the drive wheels slipped the encoders would not loose position.
 Then after making some turns, the error started accumulating.
 Before long the robot is off course by inches, then feet, etc. etc… Encoders are great, but they need to be used with other sensors.
 (BTW encoders are just incremental counters, for mobile robotics they are placed on the wheels and count off as the wheels rotate providing velocity, acceleration, distance traveled, etc.)